-POLICY TITLE: BEHAVIOUR POLICY
+Policy Title: BEHAVIOUR POLICY

 STATUS: Statutory

-REVIEWED BY: Assistant-principal (Behaviour & standards)
+REVIEWED BY: Vice Principal (Behaviour & standards)

+REVIEWED BY: Nominated Governor

-DATE OF APPROVAL: September 2019
+DATE OF APPROVAL: September 2023

 FREQUENCY OF REVIEW: Annually

-DATE OF REVIEW: September 2020
+DATE OF REVIEW: September 2024

 Introduction

 Etonbury Academy is dedicated to ensuring that our school environment supports learning and the wellbeing of students and staff through a strong sense of community cohesion.
 Cooperation, support, and respect are the foundations of our community and we work hard to provide a safe school where students feel included in every aspect of school life and comfortable to voice their opinions.